Author

 [1] “State Balance-Billing Protections,” The Commonwealth Fund, https://www.commonwealthfund.org/node/27021.

-[2] Julie Appleby, “Congress Acts to Spare Consumers from Costly Surprise Medical Bills,” NPR, December 22, 2020, https://www.npr.org/sections/health-shots/2020/12/22/949047358/congress-acts-to-spare-consumers-from-costly-surprise-medical-bills.
+[2] Julie Appleby, NPR, “Congress Acts to Spare Consumers from Costly Surprise Medical Bills,” December 22, 2020, https://www.npr.org/sections/health-shots/2020/12/22/949047358/congress-acts-to-spare-consumers-from-costly-surprise-medical-bills.

-[3] “Personal Injury Protection (PIP) Coverage (AKA no-fault insurance),” Allstate, updated August 2022, https://www.allstate.com/tr/car-insurance/personal-injury-protection-coverage.aspx.
+[3] “Personal Injury Protection (PIP) Insurance (AKA No Fault Insurance),” Allstate, updated August 2022, https://www.allstate.com/tr/car-insurance/personal-injury-protection-coverage.aspx.

 Learn More About RPC’s Chargemaster Analysis Services